How Gemstones and Minerals durability is analyzed?

 Conchoidal is pronounced as kon-KOY-dal.
-If gemstone is broken in 2 parts, there leaves certain surface marking like sea shells.
+If the gemstone is broken in 2 parts, there leaves certain surface marking like seashells.
 Which is called conchoidal fracture.
-It resembles on the ridges of sea shell.
+It resembles on the ridges of a sea shell.
 It occurs in glass or mostly transparent coloured stones.

 Hackley Fracture / Fibrous Frame

-Fiber material produce Hackley fractures i.e. jade.
+Fiber material produces Hackley fractures i.e. jade.
 Fracture appears in fiber like patterns.

 GRANULAR, SPLINTERY, UNEVEN AND EVEN

-Some time when gems are broken, the surface of broken area appears like grains of sugar.
+Sometimes when gems are broken, the surface of the broken area appears like grains of sugar.

 The meaning of stability in stones means “ability to resist reaction or change caused by heat, light, chemical attacks” .

-There some kind of Causes which many damage the stone.
+There some kind of Causes which many damages the stone.